whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1C.md

 ### Condition

-{{ "While performing the duties of the *Cadet Engineer* or *Assistant Cadet Engineer* of the watch aboard the training ship, or on a simulator, or in a laboratory." | markdownify }}
+While performing the duties of the *Cadet Engineer* or *Assistant Cadet Engineer* of the watch aboard the training ship, or on a simulator, or in a laboratory.

 ### Performance requirement